cptMoonDog/moon-dog-technologies/README.md

     - Set the bootfile for the processor on your launch vehicle to `lv.ks`
     - You can pass arguments to the script one of two ways:
        - Using the nameTag of the KOS processor on your launch vehicle.
        - Or in the “0:/launchparameters.txt” file under the “//launch” line.
-This option exists for two reasons, argument strings are often longer than the text box, and it allows the single core to do the accept responsibility for the “payload.ks” routine, if desired.
+This option exists for two reasons, argument strings are often longer than the text box, and it allows the single core to accept responsibility for the “payload.ks” routine, if desired.
 See Payloads and Missions for more information.
     - Wherever you set it, the argument string should be one of the following:
       - `[LAUNCH SCRIPT]                               ` Launch to: equatorial, 80km (default values).
       - `[LAUNCH SCRIPT], [TARGET]                     ` Launch to: coplanar with target at 80km.